SandorTeleki/SandorTeleki/README.md

 I am a 28 year old Back-End Developer.
 I’m currently working on Dom Inspector Bot - a Discord functionality bot for passing information from the Dom5 Mod Inspector.
-I am also taking over support for AshaBot, another Discord utility bot.
+I also took over support for AshaBot, another Discord utility bot.

 ## Skills / stack